phenogit/phenogit.github.io/kit-korner-notes.markdown

                             2) Arrange to make a moderate slam try in any suit or notrump
                             3) Make a very strong slam try in any suit
-                            4) Bid RKC for any suit
+                            4) Bid RKC for any suit Other calls are natural, with natural bidding following
                     2S: 3 spades
                     2N: Exactly 2=3=4=4
                         3C: Asks about partner's distribution